Last updated: 10/6/22

 - Persons with diplomatic status in Poland and members of their families

-- Other particularly justified cases may be considered, but entry must be granted with the permission of the Chief of the Border Guard: https://www.strazgraniczna.pl/pl/kontakt/1946,Komenda-Glowna-Strazy-Granicznej.html
+- Other particularly justified cases, including exceptions for humanitarian reasons, may be considered, but entry must be granted with the permission of the Chief of the Border Guard: https://www.strazgraniczna.pl/pl/kontakt/1946,Komenda-Glowna-Strazy-Granicznej.html

 - The Polish Border Guard determines who is allowed to enter Poland, and the U.S. Embassy has no control over this process.
 For questions regarding whether your situation qualifies for an exemption to enter Poland or whether your specific itinerary will allow you to transit, please contact the Border Guard by e-mail at firstname.lastname@example.org or by phone at +48 22 500 4068, +48 22 500 4568, or +48 22 500 5468.